Explanation Bias is a Product: Revealing the Hidden Lexical and Position Preferences in Post-Hoc Feature Attribution: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

 We proposed a bias evaluation framework on both artificial and natural language data, finding systematic preferences for lexical and positional information.
-We questioned how lexical and position bias relate and whether a recent BERT transformer would be less biased than its traditional version.
-We conclude that the two types of biases do not imply one another and that \texttt{ModernBERT} is not necessarily less biased than \texttt{BERT}.
-We also questioned whether evidence from anomalous explainers is more likely to be incorrect.
+We investigated how lexical and position bias relate and whether a recent BERT transformer would be less biased than its traditional version.
+We conclude that there is a trade-off between the two types of bias and that \texttt{ModernBERT} is not necessarily less biased than \texttt{BERT}.
+We also investigated whether evidence from anomalous explainers is more likely to be incorrect.
 To this end, we found repeated empirical evidence that methods differing most from other methods are also the most biased.
 Since our settings controlled for lexical and position confounders, this bias is expected to stem from the method itself and not from the backbone model.

 Our results show the importance of testing attribution bias from different angles.
 Besides our insights on negative class examples (lacking strong signals), and the seeming inability of classical faithfulness metrics to recognise unfaithful attribution methods, we encourage further research on models that only partially learn a task.
 We expect that these metrics would also be partially reliable.
-Another direction is to explore the attribution preference for contextual tokens \textit{beyond} the strongest signal (e.g. top-5$\setminus$top-1).
+Another direction is to explore the attribution preference for contextual tokens \textit{beyond} the strongest signal (e.g.\ top-5$\setminus$top-1).
 Given that weaker signals would appear among contextual tokens, the disagreement between attribution would likely be higher, leading to biases being accentuated in such a scenario.